These biographies and family sketches are copied exactly as found. Undoubtedly there will be minor variations found in later research.

 A branch of the Salisbury family resided for many years in Theresa; others found their homes in more distant lands, while yet a few remain in this vicinity, among them the wife of Rev. Dr. Osgood Herrick, Mrs. Henry Brimmer, Mrs. Norton, Mrs. Fred.
 W. Streeter, all of Watertown, and Mrs. Dr. Manville, of Adams.
 There were also two highly respected citizens who bore the name of their ancestor, Edward Salisbury.
 They were cousins.
 The eldest was at one time a representative in the Legislature of New York.
 The other was a man of fine presence, and often seen in command of military companies.
 He was the father of Mrs. Albert Earl, now of Lansing, Michigan.
 Both were valuable citizens.
 The genealogy of the Salisbury family might form a long and interesting chapter in the history of Adams, did space permit.

-THOMAS P. SAUNDERS.
 Perhaps no resident now living, has done more to promote the growth and interest of Adams than Thomas P. Saunders.
 He was the son of Isaac and Matilda (Wells) Saunders, who were born in Rhode Island.
 His ancestors were English, some of whom settled in Schenectady and others in Rhode Island.
 The original name is Saunders, although other descendants of the same family spell the name Sanders.

 Thomas P. was born in Petersburg, Rensselaer county, N. Y., in 1821, and removed with his parents to the town of Adams at the age of 13, where his father purchased a farm a mile below the village.
 He was one of a family of seven sons and two daughters.
 During his boyhood he attended the public schools, and afterwards received an academic education at Belleville Union Academy.
 At the age of 21 he entered the law office of William C. Thompson at Adams village.
 In 1850 he was admitted to practice, and the same year married Lorana D., only daughter of Andrew Blackstone.
 During all these years Mr. Saunders has practiced his profession, at the same time he has given a large share of attention to the erection of public and private buildings, which have increased the growth and prosperity of Adams, adding greatly to its beauty and wealth.